-The Masters of Arts in Worship (MAW) is a dynamic and enriching program of personal, professional and spiritual development involving peer learning and accountability, mentorship and spiritual formation over thirty-six months.
-In the process, students develop a strong biblical, theological, and practical foundation upon which to craft and lead liturgies for the weekly gatherings of local congregations.
-This part-time program is designed to supplement the life and ministry of worship leaders who work in up to a full-time capacity as servants of the Christ and His Church.
+The Masters of Arts in Worship (MAW) is a dynamic and enriching program of personal, professional and spiritual development.
+Students develop a strong biblical, theological, and practical foundation upon which to craft and lead liturgies for the weekly gatherings of local congregations.
+This part-time program is designed to supplement the life and ministry of worship leaders.

 This program represents a partnership with the 10,000 Fathers Worship School led by Aaron Keyes in Atlanta, Georgia.
 For nearly a decade, the 10,000 Fathers Worship School has offered worship leaders an alternative to a contemporary worship culture that is more about being professional than prophetic, to worship services that are more about production than presence, and to worship leading that is more about tours than tears.
 The 10,000 Fathers Worship School hopes to raise up an army of men and women who are gifted to lead worship, equipped to do so with theological soundness, convicted to grow in both character and competency, and committed to doing it all for the goal of making disciples.
 In order to participate in this program of study, students must apply to BOTH the 10,000 Fathers Worship School and to the MAW program through Northern Seminary.

 The DMin degree is the highest earned professional degree for ministry and brings attention to issues which arise within the student’s ministry setting.
 Northern offers several specialized emphases structured in a cohort model to facilitate relationships with both faculty and peers.

 The Graduate Certificate (GC) is a non-degree program which offers MA courses to students wishing to strengthen their ministry without committing to a full-length program.
 With several areas of specialization available, these programs are an ideal entry point into theological education.